Is it Harder for Single People or Same Sex Couples to Adopt?

 Unfortunately, nothing in the adoption process can be guaranteed.
 But if you are single or are a same-sex couple, it is especially important to work with an adoption lawyer who has experience working with families like yours.
 If you are single and seeking to adopt, Joyce Schwensen will work with a nationwide network of adoption professionals to find adoption situations that may be a good fit for you.
 And if you are LGBT and seeking to adopt, Joyce Schwensen is very knowledgeable about the unique issues you face, including legal issues that vary from state to state, and the practical issues involved in identifying birth parents who may choose your family as adoptive parents for their child.

-Call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 to schedule a consultation to discuss your situation and your desire to adopt.
+Call the Law Office of Joyce S. Schwensen today at (206) 367-1065 to schedule a consultation to discuss your situation and your desire to adopt.
 Joyce Schwensen represents single parents and LGBT parents throughout Washington, including Spokane, Vancouver and Tacoma.
 She is based in Seattle.

 No Discrimination in Law Against Single or LGBT People in Washington Adoptions